 A number of years ago, many foreign companies paid US college students to translate instructions for them to include in things sold over here.
 They often tried to see what they could get away with.
 A friend once bought a French tent with these instruction; “To begin the erection, spread fly wide.
 Grasp pole with both hands. …”

-staffantj Premium Member over 5 years ago
+staffantj Premium Member about 6 years ago

 I believe that should be “Släktfejd” (Family Feud).
 Presumably a google translate typo.

-ekke over 5 years ago
+ekke about 6 years ago

 Actually, I like assembling IKEA stuff.
 It’s not bad quality for the price, and it’s a good mindless but productive activity.
 I look forward to wife or daughter bringing something home for me to assemble for them.